Murray H. Goodman: Career

 Goodman has developed, owned and managed over 18 million square feet of shopping malls from Neptune, New Jersey, to Bethlehem, Pennsylvania.
 The company is no longer building any ground up projects, but is seeking to buy existing retail properties in Florida, Texas, Nevada, Washington, Wyoming, South Dakota, Tennessee, and New Hampshire.

-Goodman is a long-time member and trustee of the International Council of Shopping Centers.
+Goodman was a long-time member and trustee of the International Council of Shopping Centers.
 He has previously been ranked as one of the leading developers and managers of shopping malls by Shopping Center World, a trade publication.